learn-co-curriculum/react-ts-state-and-events-lab/README.md

 It's recommended that you run `npm start` and work on this in the browser **before** running tests.
 Try to get your app to match the demo!
-Once you've built out the components below, run `npm test` or `learn test` to see if your code passes the tests.
+Once you've built out the components below, run `npm test` to see if your code passes the tests.

 ![demo](https://curriculum-content.s3.amazonaws.com/phase-2/react-hooks-state-and-events-lab/demo.gif)

 ## Deliverables

+### Add Types

+Upon running the lab, TypeScript will give you several errors about variables that have an implicit `any` type.
+Fix those errors by properly typing these variables.
+Read through the code to get an understanding of what type each variable should be

+In case TypeScript does not tell you explicitly where, here is the list of variables for you to type:

+- In **Item.tsx**: The component's props (`{ name, category }`)
+- In **ShoppingList.tsx**: The component's props (`{ item }`)
+  - This will naturally fix the typing in the `items.map(item)` method as well.

 ### Dark Mode Toggle